Skip to main content

 WeepingCherry-1It graced our front yard for 15 years, providing spectacular flowers each spring and offering the perfect hiding spot for our children to play.
 Many secret meetings and neighborhood clubs took place under its branches.
 The weeping cherry we planted when we ground up an old oak tree stump thrived in our yard.
 It was a show-stopper and everyone awaited its spring blooms.

-When we had to do a tree removal three years ago, the arborist and I took a few minutes to relish its wonderful life.
-We planted it thinking it would never grow to half the size it did, and when its 15-year-old branch spread started covering the sidewalk, we knew we needed to contact a tree removal service after it gave us one more spectacular spring performance.
+When we had to take it down three years ago, the arborist and I took a few minutes to relish its wonderful life.
+We planted it thinking it would never grow to half the size it did, and when its 15-year-old branch spread started covering the sidewalk, we knew it had to come down after it gave us one more spectacular spring performance.

 The weeping cherry tree is native to China, but became noticed by gardeners and artists in Japan.
 Royal homes in Kyoto planted these trees to provide beauty in their gardens.
 They stand alone.
 In the early 20th century, weeping cherries were imported to the United States.
 Believed to be a symbol of friendship, these ornamental fruit trees thrived in our warm climate.
 Each spring, their prolific white, light pink or “cherry”-hued blooms grace many yards and gardens in the South.